webcover.jpg

 American conductor Jacob Aaron Schnitzer harnesses the powers of music and storytelling to connect with others.
 His work as a conductor spans symphonic, opera, and contemporary repertoire; his work in immersive concert design offers audiences unforgettable multisensory experiences.

 Recipient of The Solti Foundation U.S. Career Assistance Award, Jacob was recently promoted to Associate Conductor of The Missouri Symphony.
-He is a co-founder and Artistic Director of Density512, a chamber orchestra hailed as “an Austin [TX] musical performance incubator” (CTX Live Theater) that specializes in interdisciplinary storytelling, innovative concert design, and contemporary music.
-For his work at the intersection of music and story, he was selected to be in residence at the Richard Wagner Bayreuth Festival for its 2024 conducting masterclass.
+He is a co-founder and Artistic Director of Density512, a chamber orchestra hailed as “a crack new-music ensemble” (Gramophone) that specializes in interdisciplinary storytelling, innovative concert design, and contemporary music.
+For his work at the intersection of music and story, he was selected to be in residence at the Richard Wagner Bayreuth Festival Masterclass Conducting.

-Jacob has collaborated on performances at the SXSW Music Festival, Firefly Music Festival, Blanton Museum of Art, Fast Forward Austin, Here Be Monsters, The Contemporary Austin, Fusebox Festival, and with National Geographic Explorer Stuart Hyatt at the Cave Without a Name.
-A champion of new music, Jacob has led world premieres of more than 60 works.
-His longstanding commitment to collaborating with living composers has led to the development of new works in opera, ballet and multimedia.
+Jacob’s commitment to collaborating with living composers has led to the development of new works in opera, ballet, video game music, and multimedia.
+He has led on performances at the SXSW Music Festival, Firefly Music Festival, Blanton Museum of Art, Fast Forward Austin, Here Be Monsters, The Contemporary Austin, Fusebox Festival, and with National Geographic Explorer Stuart Hyatt at the Cave Without a Name.
+A champion of new music, Jacob has led world premieres of 70 works.
 Jacob’s recordings of contemporary music can be heard on Density512’s in-house label DensitySOUND and Toccata Classics.

 Jacob participated in masterclasses with Yannick Nézet-Séguin at Domaine Forget de Charlevoix.
 His principal mentors include conductors Kevin Noe, Bramwell Tovey, Joshua Gersen, and Peter Bay as well as composers Zhou Long, Yevgeniy Sharlat, Richard Cornell, and Donald Grantham.
 He holds degrees from the UMKC Conservatory, Boston University, and The University of Texas at Austin.